Skip to content

 First Cow (photo: IFFR)

 American Kelly Reichardt will receive the Robby Müller Award during the festival, named after the acclaimed cameraman who died in 2018.
 An award for filmmakers with a distinct visual language.
-That Reichardt deserves it will not escape anyone who sees her latest film at the festival First Cow sees.
+That Reichardt deserves it will not escape anyone attending the festival to see her latest film First Cow sees.
 In the Oregon wilderness around 1820, pioneers are trying to make a living.

 Among them a shy cook who befriends a Chinese immigrant.
 They start a highly successful trade in a kind of oil balls that awaken nostalgia for England.
 Only problem is that they start stealing the milk needed to make them.
 At night, they secretly milk the first cow to arrive.
 'The bird has a nest, the spider a web, man friendship' is the motto here.
 You could call it an anti-Western.
 So stripped of all glamour and so full of warmth, we haven't seen this before.
 As if you really find yourself in that era.
 Every image exudes poignancy, tragedy and hope.
 Very curious to see what Reichardt has to say during her so-called Big Talk.
 First Cow from 3 February in programme Limelight; Big Talk on 4 February.